PatelFarhaan/spot-platform-v1/README.md

 - [ ] Certificate expire and renew alters
 - [ ] Support multiple instances for SPOT
 - [ ] Create and manage the ACM accordingly
+- [ ] Locust.io for load testing on medium.com
 - [ ] Run terraform on EC2 through ASSUME ROLE
 - [ ] Regular S3 backup of the monitoring node data
 - [ ] Open LB for all availability zones and public subnets